Campervanning in Norway: Tips, Routes & Destinations for 2024

 1. Flyt is one of the user-friendly options on the list and we would recommend them.
 Their tag covers you for toll roads, bridges, tunnels and some fjord ferries in Norway and you are invoiced by email monthly in arrears.

-It is not compulsory for you to have the electronic toll tag, even if you are over 3.5t – this rule is for commercial vehicles only.
+It is not compulsory for you to have the electronic toll tag, even if you are over 3.5t.
+This rule is for commercial vehicles only.
 But, the tag does provide a 20% discount on the car rate if you decide to have one.
 Without the tag, the rate that motorhomes over 3,500kg are charged is typically 2-4 times the car rate.

-If you don’t register, your license plate will be identified via ANPR and you’ll receive a bill in the post from Epass24 with an assumed class and emissions category, and a charge for not registering.
+If you don’t register, your license plate will be identified via ANPR and you’ll receive a bill in the post from Epass24 with an assumed class and emissions category and a charge for not registering.
 Even though the UK is no longer a part of the EU, information-sharing agreements with the DVLA remain in place and Norway is pretty ruthless about tracking down no-toll payers.

-There is no manual way of paying tolls whilst travelling Norway, other than the Alesund Tunnel.
+There is no manual way of paying tolls whilst travelling Norway other than the Alesund Tunnel.

 Alesund at night